Are Power Inverters Bad For Your Car?

 Power inverter

-There are two broad categories of power inverters: plug-in and hard-wired.
+There are two broad categories of power inverters: plug-in and permanently-mounted.

 Wired-in power inverters connect directly to the battery.
 They require professional installation but should be more effective.
-Of course, they’ll cost considerably more.
+Of course, they’ll cost significantly more.

 The power inverter takes the car’s 12-Volt DC circuit and transforms it into a 110-, 120-, or 130-Volt AC circuit.
 That’s the equivalent as your home.
-In numerous countries, the output voltage varies according to the normal mains.
+In various countries, the output voltage varies according to the conventional mains.

-As a result, you can charge or operate essentially any device using it.
+As a result, you can charge or operate practically any device using it.
 These could include:

 • Laptops